SPECS & FAQ

 Where will the drones take off / land?

 Drones take-off, land, and recharge on Nightingale Security base stations.
-In unforeseen emergency situations (sudden weather change, inability to achieve mission waypoints, etc.) the drone will land in the nearest base station.
+In unforeseen emergency situations (sudden weather change, inability to achieve mission waypoints, etc.) the drone will land in the nearest Emergency Landing Zone (ELZ).

 Where is the video stored?
 How long do we have access to the data?

-We store video and flight data for our customers in the cloud.
-Since you own the data, you can choose to keep it in the cloud, store it locally on your network, or both.
+We store video and flight data for our customers directly in the base station that is on-premise.
+Since you own the data, you can choose to keep it in the base station, store it in the cloud, or both.
 Whichever your preference, you’ll have access to your data.
-For our beta customers, we will work with individual clients to tailor the best possible storage solution.

 How long will the drones fly?